SETI/rms-website/deploy/README.md

 5. Edit the secrets.py file

-    Edit the secrets.py to define the web root directory.
+    Edit the secrets.py to define the production web root directory.
-    (Web root must be accessible locally to this script)

-6. On the production server, create the website_staging directory in your
+6. Log into the production server, create the website_staging directory in your
    user root.

     mkdir ~/website_staging/